philsinatra/IDM232/docs/assignments/assignment-final.md

 1. A link to your GitHub repository containing the code for your final project.
     - A copy of your MySQL database must be included in the repository.
 1. A link to your [case study](case-study.md) web page.
+1. A link to your project screen capture video, hosted on Vimeo.

 **Late submissions receive zero points.**